G8TIC/radar/README.md

 # Radar :: 1090MHz UK ADS-B forwarder

-This is the ADS-B "radar" forwarder for the 1090MHZ UK ADS-B aircraft tracking network.
+This project is the "radar" forwarder for the 1090MHZ UK ADS-B aircraft tracking network.

 Radar allows a wide range of ADS-B receivers based on SDR dongles to receive 1090MHz ADS-B and forward interesting traffic to the 1090MHz UK aggregator using an optimised, efficient and secure